Provides support for students preparing for art or architecture librarianship or visual resources curatorship.

 The Art Libraries Society of North America (ARLIS/NA) accepts applications for its annual Internship Award each fall.
-This award provides financial support for students preparing for a career in art or architecture librarianship or visual resources curatorship via a grant of $3,000.00 to support a 150 hour internship in an art or architecture related setting such as a library, archive, or visual resources collection.
+This award provides financial support for students preparing for a career in art or architecture librarianship or visual resources curatorship via a grant of $3,000.00 to support a 150-hour internship in an art or architecture related setting such as a library, archive, or visual resources collection.

 One Wolfgang M. Freitag Internship is awarded per year.
 Once an award recipient has been selected, he or she will select an institution to act as host for the internship.
-This institution must be approved by the ARLIS/NA Wolfgang M. Freitag Internship Award Sub-Committee.
+This institution must be approved by the ARLIS/NA Wolfgang M. Freitag Internship Award Subcommittee.
 ARLIS/NA is not responsible for matching candidates with a host institution, but will gladly assist with the process.
 (See Host Institutions.)
-The award cannot be used for an intership that is already in progress.
+The award cannot be used for an internship that is already in progress.

-This Internship Award will be granted during 2015.
+This Internship Award will be granted during 2020.
 The intern is required to work on site at their chosen host institution for a minimum of 150 hours.
 In all cases the internship must be completed within twelve months of the recipient being notified of the award.

 The intern will write a brief report of the internship experience at the conclusion of the internship.

 The Wolfgang M. Freitag Internship Award will provide a stipend of $3,000.00 to the intern.
-Half of the award will be granted prior to the internship, with the remainder granted upon completion of the internship and receipt of a letter to the Chair of the Internship Award Sub-Committee signed by the Internship supervisor and intern stating the 150 hours have been completed.
-The award recipient will also receive a one year membership in ARLIS/NA at the student level.
+Half of the award will be granted prior to the internship, with the remainder granted upon completion of the internship and receipt of a letter to the Chair of the Internship Award Subcommittee signed by the Internship supervisor and intern stating the 150 hours have been completed.
+The award recipient will also receive a one-year membership in ARLIS/NA at the student level.
 Interns may have the option of receiving academic credit for the internship as part of graduate study, but will be responsible for making those arrangements.